Gorojima Kintoki Sweet Potato

 Kanazawa offers not only the traditional culture of the tea ceremony, but rich natural environs and a streetscape in which you can see the seasons changing.
 This experience showed me that the traditions associated with sweetmaking are alive and well here.

-*Please note that Yoshihashi does not normally offer Japanese sweetmaking workshops or sell sweets that make use of Gorojima Kintoki.
+*Please note that Yoshihashi does not normally offer Japanese sweetmaking workshops or sell sweets that make use of Gorojima Kintoki Sweet Potato.
 This was a special one-off for this project.

 What are the charms of Kanazawa as seen by study abroad student Agatha?